prewired/prewired.github.io/_pages/child-protection-policy.md

 * recording and storing information professionally and securely.

 ## Supervision
 * A Duty Mentor is designated for each weekly session.
-The Duty Mentor is responsible for the safe running of the session and must hold Disclosure Scotland.
+The Duty Mentor is responsible for the safe running of the session.
 * Prewired is attended by mentors from local universities, companies and community groups.
-All mentors are required to hold PVG Disclosure Scotland.
+All mentors are required to obtain PVG Disclosure Scotland.
 * Prewired session activities are normally confined to a single open space and no child will be unsupervised at any time.
-In instances where more than one space is used, at least two Disclosed mentors will be present in each space at all times.
+In instances where more than one space is used, at least two full mentors will be present in each space at all times.
 * Parents must accompany children under 11 years old.
 * New attendees are met and welcomed by a mentor who will help them to get started on a project that interests them.
 * All attendees are made aware of how mentors may be identified and who is the Duty Mentor.
 * Where children are not accompanied by a parent, any problems not involving coding (e.g., being unwell or upset) are dealt with by the Duty Mentor.
 * Mentors, participants or parents noticing anything wrong or with any concerns should report them to the Duty Mentor who will take appropriate action.
 * Mentors will, as far as possible, monitor the activities of children working independently to ensure they are not accessing inappropriate online content.
-* At least two mentors will remain at the venue until all children have been collected by guardians or left to go home at the end of the session.
+* At least two full mentors will remain at the venue until all children have been collected by guardians or left to go home at the end of the session.

 ## Mentors
 * Interested volunteers must contact Prewired organisers before attending their first session and introduce themselves to the Duty Mentor on arrival.
-* Interested volunteers must be registered in our database and must undergo PVG Disclosure to take on the role of Prewired mentor.
+* Interested volunteers must be registered in our database and must obtain PVG Disclosure to take on the role of full mentor.
 * Mentors must be identifiable to parents and children by wearing a mentor lanyard.

 ## Online Safety Policy